< Back to Hiring Blog

 Social media recruiting is best thought of as a wing of your larger recruitment marketing strategy.
 It’s a more organized and comprehensive approach, one that relies on building brand and culture.
 In marketing speak, social media recruitment is top of the funnel.

-Importance for talent acquisition
+Importance of social media for talent acquisition professionals

 Recruiting – hopefully – doesn’t start when a job requisition gets approved.
 While that’s often the case (and sometimes unavoidable), it’s far faster and cost-effective to start with warm leads.
 This is where social media recruitment comes in.
 By engaging potential talent on social media, you’ve given your team a head start.